-3.3.3 Climate
+3.3.3 Greenhouse Gas Emissions21

 Greenhouse Gases (GHGs) are gases that trap heat in the earth's atmosphere.
-GHGs include carbon dioxide (CO_2), methane (CO_2), methane (CO_2), methane (CO_2), sulfur hexafluoride (CO_2), hydrofluorocarbons (HFC), and perfluorocarbons.
+GHGs include carbon dioxide (CO_2), methane (CO_2), methane (CO_2), methane (CO_2), sulfur hexafluoride (SO_2), hydrofluorocarbons (HFC), and perfluorocarbons.
 GHG emissions associated with aviation are principally in the form of CO_2 and are generated from the combustion of fossil fuels and are emitted as by-products contained in engine exhausts.
 Other GHGs associated with Airport operations (minor emissions compared to CO_2) include CO_2 , water vapor (O_2), soot, and sulfates.
-Details of the analysis and information on the level of climate preparedness is provided in Appendix C.
+Details of the analysis are provided in Appendix C.

-TABLE 3-7: STATUTES, REGULATIONS, AND EXECUTIVE ORDERS RELATED TO CLIMATE
+TABLE 3-7: STATUTES, REGULATIONS, AND EXECUTIVE ORDERS RELATED TO GHG